NyawiraMuturi/Ello/README.md

 ## Additional Features[![](/public/pin.svg)](#additional-features)

 As per the project instructions, there was room to go above the expected outcome.
+For this project, I wanted to have a ready to deploy product that I believe I would enjoy if I was a teacher.
 In addition to the core requirements, I implemented the following features:

-- Categories section listing the product categories that opens products for the specific category.
+- Reading Level section for that opens books for the specific reading level.
+When there are students, I believe they will be assigned books based on their reading level
 - Filtering and sorting products from FakeStore API.
 - Specific product page.
 - Signin feature.
-- Checkout.
+- Assign all books feature.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>